ethanresnick/json-api-1/format/index.md

 according to one or more criteria ("sort fields").

-> Note: Although recommended, sort fields do not necessarily need to correspond to resource attribute and association names.
+> Note: Although recommended, sort fields do not necessarily need to correspond to resource attribute and relationship names.

 > Note: It is recommended that dot-separated (U+002E FULL-STOP, ".") sort fields be used to request sorting based upon relationship attributes.
 For